-In 1917, John D. Rockefeller, Jr. (1874-1960) bought the Billings mansion and began developing the property as a park which he ultimately presented to the City of New York, employing the Olmsted Brothers architectural firm to help him realize his vision for the site.
-Rockefeller even purchased land on the New Jersey side of the Hudson – now known as the Palisades State Park—to preserve Fort Tryon’s stunning views of the palisades.
-Although the Billings mansion burned to the ground in the 1920s, a small frame and stucco gatehouse from the original property remains located just west of Margaret Corbin Circle.
-Original estate walls, entrance pillars, and driveways were incorporated into the park design by Rockefeller.
-Design of the park began in 1927 when Rockefeller hired Olmsted Brothers.
-Rockefeller presented the park to the City of New York in 1935.
+In 1917, John D. Rockefeller, Jr. (1874-1960) bought the Billings mansion and hired the Olmsted Brothers architectural firm in 1927 to design and develop the property as a park.
+Rockefeller also purchased the land on the New Jersey side of the Hudson – now known as the Palisades Interstate Park – in an effort to preserve Fort Tryon’s stunning views of the Palisades.
+Although the Billings mansion burned to the ground in the 1920s, Rockefeller incorporated the remaining structure into the park design.
+A small frame stucco gatehouse from the original property remained as well as the original estate walls, entrance pillars, and driveways.
+In 1935, Rockefeller presented the completed park as a gift to the City of New York.

-Frederick Law Olmsted Jr. (1870-1957), son of the co-designer of Central and Prospect Parks, spent four years transforming the site’s rocky topography and thin soil into a manicured landscape.
-Olmsted designed Fort Tryon Park with promenades, terraces, wooded slopes, and eight miles of pedestrian paths, and was careful to preserve open areas and the spectacular views of the Hudson and the Palisades.
-He noted in 1927 that this park had one of the few unspoiled river views in Manhattan.
+Frederick Law Olmsted Jr. (1870-1957), son of the co-designer of Central and Prospect Parks, spent four years transforming Fort Tryon Park’s rocky topography and soil into a manicured landscape.
+Olmsted designed Fort Tryon Park with promenades, terraces, wooded slopes, and eight miles of pedestrian paths.
+He was careful to preserve open areas and the spectacular views of the Hudson and the Palisades, and noted in 1927 that this park had one of the few unspoiled river views in Manhattan.
 The Cloisters opened in the north end of Fort Tryon Park in 1938 after Rockefeller bought sculptor George Grey Barnard’s (1863–1938) collection of medieval art.
 Inspired by Romanesque monasteries, the museum includes several cloisters, or courtyards, from actual French monasteries.
 Now a branch of the Metropolitan Museum of Art, it was designated an official New York City landmark in 1974.

+Due to budget constraints in the City during the 1970s, by the turn of the decade Fort Tryon Park’s promenades, gardens and landscapes had fallen into deep disrepair.
 In 1983, Fort Tryon Park was designated an official City landmark, and a plan was developed the following year to fully renovate the park.
 The park’s Heather Garden was one of the first projects slated for renovation.
-By the 1980s, the garden had become overgrown.
-Thanks to the partnership between the Parks Department, the Greenacre Foundation, and volunteers, Parks completed a three–year restoration of the garden and reopened long-lost views of the Hudson and the Palisades in 1988.
-Since 1998, the Fort Tryon Park Trust has been working to build upon the Parks Department and the Greenacre Foundation’s initial restoration work, raising an endowment of close to $3 million to help preserve capital improvements made to date and to continue the revitalization throughout the park’s entire 67 acres.
+Due to the partnership between the Parks Department, the Greenacre Foundation, and volunteers, the Heather Garden was reclaimed as were long-lost views of the Hudson and the Palisades.
+Since its founding in 1998, the Fort Tryon Park Trust has been working to build upon the Parks Department and the Greenacre Foundation’s initial restoration work, raising an endowment of $4 million to help target and preserve capital improvements, organize programming that activates the park, and fund supplemental staff.